swisschain/Swisschain.Sdk.Server/README.md

 Specify `SeqUrl` with [Seq](https://datalust.co/seq) url in the json settings or in the environment variables to forward logs to the Seq.

-Specify `DisableConsoleLogOutput` with `false` in the json settings or in the environment variables to disable output in console.
+Specify `ConsoleOutputLogLevel` with `Error` or `Warning` in the json settings or in the environment variables to disable standart output in console.

 Specify `ElasticsearchLogs.IndexPrefixName` with the index name preffix in the json settings or in the environment variables to use specific index name Elasticsearch.
 By default IndexPrefixName = `log`.